winter000boy/FaceTrack-Attendance/README.md

 # FaceTrack-Attendance

-#Face Recognition Attendance System
+<h1>Face Recognition Attendance System </h1>
-##Project Overview
+<h2>Project Overview</h2>
-###This project implements a face recognition-based attendance system using AI and machine learning.
+<h3>This project implements a face recognition-based attendance system using AI and machine learning.
 The system leverages the college's camera to capture images of students, identifies their faces, and marks their attendance accordingly.
-Additionally, it sends a daily attendance report to the students via email.
+Additionally, it sends a daily attendance report to the students via email.</h3>

-#Features
+<h1>Features</h1>
 <ol>
   <li>Face Recognition: Utilizes AI and ML algorithms to identify and recognize students' faces.</li>
   <li>Automated Attendance Marking: Automatically marks attendance for recognized students.</li>